gjb2048/moodle-theme_essential/README.txt

 ==============
 NOTE: Beta version - test servers only.
 Use on production servers is not recommended or supported.
 - FIX: Issue #376: Grade report overflow in M2.8.
+- FIX: Issue #381: The grid exceeds limits of the central area of the forum.

 New in 2.7.9.3
 ==============